Civil-Data/Bomb-IT/README.md

 ## Requirements
 * Unity Hub is needed to run our program you can download Unity Hub from this link: https://store.unity.com/download
 * When Unity is installed you also need to install Unity Editor version 2022.2.2f1
-*  .NET 6 SDK for uses of dotnet orelse you have to do following command in a terminal `dotnet tool install -g dotnet-format`
+*  .NET 6 SDK for uses of dotnet or else you have to enter the following command in a terminal `dotnet tool install -g dotnet-format`

 ## Compiling and Running
 1. Clone our repository to desired location on your computer.